phac-nml/irida/doc/developer/tools/pipelines/index.md

 In addition, each output dataset should be marked as a **workflow output** by selecting the asterix `*` icon, in this case both the **output_tree** and the **csv** files from the PhyML and SNP Matrix tools have been selected as output.

+*Note: If you have multiple of the same tool in your workflow, please ensure that each output has a unique name.*

 ## 2.3.
 Export Workflow

 Once the workflow is written in Galaxy, it can be exported to a file by going to the **Workflow** menu at the top, finding your particular workflow and selecting **Download or Export**.
 This will save the workflow as a __*.ga__ file, which is a JSON-formatted file defining the tools, tool versions, and structure of the workflow.